joshuashevchuk1/CommonApi/README.md

 # CommonApi
-A flask api setup for boilerplating api setup.
+A flask api setup for boiler plating api setup.
 Patterns from here can be used for other apis